 Sometimes, you get home and you just feel like you need to commemorate the trip with something more than a photo album on Facebook.
 Sometimes, the trip seems to have sunk so deep into who you are now that it makes perfect sense to have it etched into your skin.

-I’ve actually never gotten a tattoo of any sort, though after my first trip abroad I got as far as sitting in the artist’s chair — when he informed me he was insanely hungover, maybe still drunk, and then said, “Okay, shake it off.
+I’ve actually never gotten a tattoo of any sort (and I’m definitely wary of tattoo cliches ), but after my first trip abroad I got as far as sitting in the artist’s chair — when he informed me he was insanely hungover, maybe still drunk, and then said, “Okay, shake it off.
 Let’s roll.”

 I told him I was having second thoughts and would come back later and never did.
 And I’m glad I didn’t.
 My idea wasn’t all that great, and if you’re gonna get a tattoo of something, you should really think it through and be 100%.
 There are thousands of pictures of travel tattoos out there on the internet.
 Here are some of the coolest I found.